 Until next time.

-*NB* I was gifted all the above Marco Polo Guides and my e-book copy of Denmark- The Essential Guide To Customs & Culture was gifted to me by Lena Mistry (Kuperard Publishers & Distributors for Culture Smart) but please note all views are my own.
-The links to the books (which I would have put in anyways) are using either a Waterstones, Lonely Planet or Amazon Affiliate link, but this does not cost you any extra and may earn me a little extra money (to put towards more travel guide books!)
+*NB* Marco Polo gifted me all of the guides mentioned.
+My e-book copy of Denmark- The Essential Guide To Customs & Culture was gifted to me by Lena Mistry (Kuperard Publishers & Distributors for Culture Smart).
+But please note all views are my own.
+The links to the books (which I would have put in anyways) are using either a Waterstones, Lonely Planet or Amazon Affiliate link.
+This does not cost you any extra and may earn me a little extra money (to put towards more travel guide books!)